immutant/immutant.org/news/2012-12-11-openshift-postgresql.md

-Finally, because Poorsmatic accesses Twitter's streaming API, you must create an account at <http://dev.twitter.com> and add a file called `resources/twitter-creds` that contains your OAuth credentials:
+Finally, because Poorsmatic accesses Twitter's streaming API, you must create an account at <http://dev.twitter.com> and add a file called `resources/twitter-creds` that contains your OAuth credentials in a simple Clojure vector:

 <pre class="syntax clojure">["app-key" "app-secret" "user-token" "user-token-secret"]</pre>